 Founder of RealReporting.org / NewsLanc.com

 Although having lived in Lancaster for over 40 years, Field only turned his political activism to local issues as he became aware of the misrepresentations and crony capitalism taking place pertaining to the Convention Center Project.
-(See mission statement.)
+(See mission statement) and now systemic.

 Field can be reached via email by clicking this link.